seansfkelley/seansfkelley.github.io/_drafts/oculus-teardown.md

 - medium-large flathead screwdriver or spudger
 - small flathead screwdriver, ~1/16" wide

-The Phillips head will have to fit in a very narrow space, so most replaceable-bit screwdrivers with a bulky socket for the bits won't fit.

-The screws are quite small, so a magnetic screwdriver and/or an organizing tray will help keep you from losing them.
+**The Phillips head will have to fit in a very narrow space**, so most replaceable-bit screwdrivers with a bulky socket for the bits won't fit.
+Also, the screws are quite small, so a magnetic screwdriver and/or an organizing tray will help keep you from losing them.

 ## Parts List